Bagoum/danmokou/docs/articles/bullets.md

 To add new bullets, create a prefab (preferably somewhere in `Danmokou/Prefab/Bullets`) and then link the prefab in the `Danmokou/SO/References/Bullet Styles` object.

 You can change the rendering priority of bullets in a script by using the pool control `setrenderqueue`.
-Note that the base render queue is 3000 for most bullets as defined on the material `Core Firing/Basic`, and this is added to the `Render Priority` value in the `Simple Bullet Empty Script` script on bullet prefabs.
+Note that the base render queue is 3000 for most bullets as defined on the material `Core Firing/Basic`, and this is added to the `Render Priority` value in the `Simple Bullet Empty Script` script on bullet prefabs, and there is another offset for the color.
 Circle bullets have render queue values in the 3600s.

 # Miscellaneous Bullet Notes